Blueberry Crumble Bars

 Instructions

-- Preheat the oven to 375F degrees.
-Line an 8x8 inch square baking pan with aluminium foil and grease with butter.
+- Preheat the oven to 350F (180C) degrees.
+Line an 8×8 inch square baking pan with aluminium foil or parchment paper so that there's an overhang around the edges.

 - In a medium bowl toss together the ingredients for the blueberry layer (blueberries, cornstarch, lemon zest, lemon juice & sugar).
 Set aside.

-- In a separate large bowl whisk together the flour, ½ cup granulated sugar & baking powder.
+- In a separate large bowl whisk together the 1 1/2 cups all-purpose flour, 1/2 cup granulated sugar, baking powder and salt.

-- Crumble the remaining dough over the blueberry mixture by squeezing it in a fist with your hand, then crumbling it over top.
+- Crumble the remaining dough over the blueberry layer by squeezing it in a fist with your hand, then crumbling it over top.

-- Bake in the oven for about 45 minutes, until you see the blueberries bubbling and the crumble layer starting to turn golden.
+- Bake in the oven for about 40 minutes, until you see the blueberries bubbling and the crumble layer starting to turn golden.
+If you used frozen berries, it may need a bit longer to bake.

-- Allow to cool fully to room temperature (about 3-4 hours) .
-Then lift the bars out of the pan using the aluminium foil overhang and cut into squares.
+- Cool bars fully until the pan is room temperature (about 3-4 hours).
+Then lift the bars out of the pan using the overhang of the parchment paper/aluminum foil.
+Place on a cutting board and slice using a sharp knife.

 Notes